Will Township, Illinois: Infrastructure

+The Illinois Central railroad runs through the northwestern part of Will Township.
+It began operation in 1856.
+Today it runs from Chicago to Louisiana with many branches along the way.

 Interstate 57 runs through the northwest corner of Will Township.
 Illinois Route 50 runs adjacent to a railroad on the west side of the township.
 These two roads are the most traveled roads in the township.
 Beecher-Peotone Road, also known as Beecher Blacktop, is also a main road that runs east to west through the middle of the township.
 Intersecting with Beecher-Peotone Road is Will Center Road, also a highly traveled route.

 Bult Field is a small airport in Will Township.
 Formerly known as Sanger Airport, Bult Field is located on Kedzie Avenue, between Offner Rd. and Eagle Lake Road.
 The State of Illinois recently purchased the airport as part of its plan to eventually build the larger South Suburban Airport.

 Many underground pipelines, carrying mostly petroleum or natural gas products, also cross the township.
-Aqua Illinois is currently installing a water main along Egyptian Trail to carry water from the Kankakee River to University Park, IL.
+Aqua Illinois has a water line located in the township which carries water from the Kankakee River to University Park, IL.
+A branch comes off the line and runs to the village of Peotone but it is not in operation yet.

 The majority of the township roads are either tar and chip or gravel.
 These roads are well maintained by the township and provide travel for all township residents.